pieroproietti/penguins-eggs/sourceforge/files/ISOS/rockylinux/README.md

 # Help need
 I'm not too expert on RockyLinux, and in all the ways we have the follow problems:

-* RockyLinux ISOs remastered with eggs can't boot on EFI.
-* again was not able to create an rpm package for penguins-eggs;
-* until now I'm not able to configure calamares on AlmaLinux;
+* we don't have an rpm package at the moment, just install from source;w I'm not able to configure calamares;

 You can mail me at piero.proietti@gmail.com, or on https://github.com/pieroproietti/penguins-eggs, https://social.treehouse.systems/@artisan.